 And don’t worry, it’s not difficult to navigate around Brussels.
 So, even if you don’t stay in the immediate proximity of the attractions on your itinerary, you can always reach them easily.

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 1. The Old Town – The Historic Epicenter of Brussels

 The Old Town lies in the heart of the city and attracts tourists from all over the world.
 If you’re looking for a historic experience, this is the best area to stay in Brussels.

-The neighborhood is perfect if you’re seeking where to stay in Brussels close to the most famous attractions.
+The neighborhood is perfect if you’re seeking accommodation close to the most famous attractions.
+Some of the most iconic spots, which make Brussels worth visiting, are located in this area.
 In the maze of alleys around Grand Place, you can soak in the vibe of the past centuries.